smanolloff/SublimeLinter-contrib-elixirc/README.md

 In a mix project, if a file uses macros, the beam output paths must be added to code path through `pa`.

-You must save the project file in the top directory in the mix project, then edit the project settings to add `pa` option such as:
+You must save the project file in the top directory in the mix project, then edit the project settings to add the `pa` setting such as:

 	{
 		"folders":